TexasTorque/TorqueMiniAuto/readme.md

 # TorqueMiniAuto

-Codebase for **TorqueMiniAuto**, An auto framework writted for time based autos!
+Codebase for **TorqueMiniAuto**, An auto framework written for time based autos!

 ## Details